daimonie/airflow-dbt-training/presentation/day_three.md

 ### Step 1: Reuse the macro

-Use your `normalize_type()` macro to build a test that fails if the value isn’t one of the expected ones.
+Use your `normalize_values()` macro to build a test that fails if the value isn't one of the expected ones.

 Open: